 INSERT HITTING STRIP

-If the hole in your hitting mat or turf is snug enough, you might not need to use the adhesive strip as the hitting mat would hold it tight enough and not allow it to move around or come out.
+If the hole in your hitting mat or turf is snug enough, it should hold it tight enough and not allow it to move around or come out.
+Otherwise, you may need to look into other adhesive options.

 Once the hitting strip is securely placed and looks how you imagined, it’s time to start playing again!

 Did you know?
-Our hitting strip can be used with more than just the Carl’s Place hitting mat; try it with a Country Club Elite Hitting Mat or Fiberbuilt mat, or let us know in the comments what other mats you would use it with!
+Our hitting strip can be used with more than just the Carl’s Place hitting mat; try it with a Country Club Elite Hitting Mat, or let us know in the comments what other mats you would use it with!